tocttou/tocttou.github.io/_posts/2017-03-26-sharing-websocket-in-react-components.md

 <script src="https://gist.github.com/tocttou/66a7fc0e1a3a02bd3b18f5a702f820d9.js"></script>

 and is accessible in `MyComponent1` and `MyComponent2` as `this.props.socket`.
 Note that this `SocketProvider` only provides the websocket one level deep - children of `MyComponent1` do not get to use the websocket unless they are wrapped in `SocketProvider` themsevles.
-This is because `React.cloneElement(this.props.children, {...this.props, ...{ socket: this.socket }})` is a shallow copy.
+Also note that `{ ...this.props, { socket: this.socket }}` is a shallow merge.